photo by Priscilla du Preez on unsplash

 The bread is made using a reverse creaming method which results in a luscious, moist loaf with the perfect texture (i.e., not sticky or gummy).
-I accidentally left the flour out of the streusel, and it resulted in an almost crème-brulee-like topping that was pretty tasty.
+I accidentally left the flour out of the streusel, and it resulted in a crispy crème-brulee-like topping that was pretty tasty.

-This vegan and gluten-free recipe is from the Sweet Laurel, a whole foods baking company owned and operated by Laurel Gallucci and Claire Thomas.
-This recipe makes blondies that are actually good for you—containing flax seed, vitamin-rich pumpkin, no refined sugar, plus an optional lactation booster for nursing moms.
+This vegan and gluten-free blondies recipe is from the Sweet Laurel, a whole foods baking company owned and operated by Laurel Gallucci and Claire Thomas.
+This recipe bakes in plenty of nutrition coming from flax seed and vitamin-rich pumpkin.
+It contains no refined sugar and hasan optional lactation booster for nursing moms.

 The blondies are fudgy, not cakey, and not too sweet.
-I made this using tahini (because almond butter can be expensive).
-I find that tahini leaves a slightly bitter taste, as if it is perfectly fine except when it remembers not making the 8th grade B basketball team.
-I didn't mind this, but I may try making these with the almond butter instead.
+I made this using tahini.
+I find that tahini leaves a slightly bitter taste.
+If that's not your flavor, go with the almond butter option.

 If you love a good pumpkin spice latte but don’t love paying a premium price, blend your own.
 This recipe uses canned pumpkin and maple syrup to get that PSL flavor.
 It works best with an immersion blender, but you can get a good result by hand-whisking vigorously.
 To make it vegan, use almond or oat milk.
 Makes one latte.